BadrAlpha07/Group-By-Implementation/Hash/README.md

  - Single-Threaded Hash Group By, that can be found [there](final/src/main/java/raw_java/HashGroupBySingle.java).
  - Multi-Threaded Hash Group By, that can be found  [there](final/src/main/java/raw_java/PartitioningHashGroupBy.java).
  - Spark distributed Hash Group By, that can be found [there](final/src/main/java/spark/HashGroupBySpark.java).

  The Spark module and the raw Java module are separated :
   - [Raw Java module](final/src/main/java/raw_java)
   - [Spark module](final/src/main/java/spark)

-The architecture inside the modules are quite similar but are different in several points, especially the Spark implementation required some modifications in order to work properly.
+The architecture inside the modules are quite similar but are differ in several points, especially the Spark implementation required some adaptations in order to work with the Spark framework.

 ### Single Threaded
 ### Spark Implementation